Vikings Return initiative puts recent graduates back in classrooms - Leader Publications

 “There was increased probability of teachers and students needing to be quarantined due to contact or exposure [to someone with COVID-19],” said Adam Burtsfield, director of special education and non-certified personnel.
 “How could we have the teacher present virtually – and who could manage the behavior of the kids?
 Who is going to be able to help students log into Google Classroom?
 Why not start building some of our young folks and give them the opportunity to get into the classroom.”

 Haynes is currently back on campus at ISU working through his sophomore year of studies.
-When he returned to Niles for winter break, he reached out to the school to see if there might be an opportunity available for him to gain experience from within the classrooms.
+When he returned to Niles for winter break, he reached out to the school to see if there might be an opportunity available for him to gain experience from within the classroom.
 As a Viking student, he had completed the Cadet Teaching program and was looking for more ways to use his education.

 “I reached out to Donna Roark [assistant superintendent] and asked if I could work while I was home over break,” Haynes said.